apelegri/wechat-mini-program-wiki/README.md

  `wx.setStorage` build parameters as a json, a key to specified the stored key and data to specified the key value to store.

-- The **asynchronous method**, used `wx.setStorageSync` syntax,  which get the data through the incoming callback function.
+- The **asynchronous method**, `wx.setStorageSync`:

  ```javascript
 wx.setStorageSync ('name', 'Thibault');
 ```

  `wx.setStorageSync` syntax is simpler,  parameters are directly passed.
+And can get data through the incoming callback function.

 **WeChat provides three main actions on the cache:**